ahoop004/map-edit/README.md

 - Click-to-place tools for adding spawn points and defining the start/finish line with undo support.
 - Diagnostics dock summarises metadata warnings and can highlight issues on the map.
 - Centerline editor for managing polyline waypoints with smoothing helpers.
-- Export centerline (CSV/YAML) and raster (PGM) artifacts for ROS toolchains.
+- Export centerline CSV and raster (PGM) artifacts for ROS toolchains.
-- CLI helper `scripts/export_centerline.py` to resample/export waypoints from a map YAML.
+- CLI helper `scripts/export_centerline.py` to resample/export waypoints from a map YAML into CSV.
 - Occupancy-derived tooling: extract wall contours, auto-generate centerlines, and save walls to CSV.
 - YAML save workflow with automatic backups to keep prior revisions safe.